expo/expo/docs/pages/workflow/expo-cli.md

 ## Develop

-Start a development server for working on your project by running:
+Start a development server to work on your project by running:

 <Terminal cmd={['$ npx expo start']} />